 For healthcare facilities, this can include things like minimizing paper communication, switching out items and equipment—such as products made with polystyrene and single-use plastic—with sustainable alternatives.
 It also means educating patients on greener practices, such as returning unused medicines to pharmacies to be recycled, rather than thrown away, and taking greener transport to their appointments.

-Learn how Sustain.Life can help your healthcare company become more sustainable.
+Sustain.Life can help your healthcare company become more sustainable.
+Sign up for a free trial below to see how.